JimTools/jwt-auth/docs/options.rst

 attribute
 ---------

-:Summary: Control what the attribute name where the decoded token is storged on the request
+:Summary: Control what the attribute name where the decoded token is stored on the request
 :Types: string|null
 :Default: ``token``